biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 You can paste (using something like ctrl-V or &#8984;-V) the feature ID you just copied directly into the numerator or denominator search box, in the bottom right corner of Qurro's interface.
 You can do this twice (once for the numerator and once for the denominator) to create log ratios of features directly from the biplot.
+(Make sure to change the feature field selector back to `Feature ID`, since we're searching using these feature IDs.)

-Now press the `Regenerate plots` button to apply this log ratio to the rank and sample plots.
+Now press the `Regenerate plots` button to select these two features, applying their log ratio to the rank and sample plots.

 #### Hey, wait a second!
 There are only eight arrows in the biplot, but there are over five hundred features in the feature ranks plot.
 What gives?